 Finally we feel comfortable, we have found our new comfort zone and forgotten about our initial objective.
 Please be really aware of this, I have seen it happening many times.
 Keep your objective in mind always and keep checking if what your are doing is moving closer to it or not.

 I don’t want you to think that working in a bar or restaurant is a bad idea.
-I just want you to follow what you want to do, and if this is it for you, then great!!
+I just want you to follow what you want to do, your dream job.

 3-Get ready for action

 Nobody is doing this for you.

 Help is great, from friends, recruiters or contacts, but do not think that someone is going to do the work for you.
 You are responsible and in charge of moving forward.